AngleProtocol/angle-docs/other/amo.md

 ### Protocol-owned Liquidity

 Angle uses protocol-owned liquidity AMOs to seed some pools with agEUR liquidity.
 The idea is to match some of the protocol's reserves with agEUR minted from AMOs to provide liquidity.
-This has many benefits for Angle, among which bootstrapping agEUR liquidity without relying on individual LPs from the start.
+This helps bootstrapping agEUR liquidity without relying on individual LPs from the start.
 The size and balances of these AMOs need to be monitored to make sure that the potential loss or bad debt from providing liquidity is never too big for the protocol.

 #### Current Protocol LP AMO Positions